ginkgostreet/ginkgo-docs-grav/pages/User Docs/Project Setup/default.md

 Create grav instances using the Ginkgo Street Labs template.

+**TO-DO:** Add the [Ginkgo RTFM theme](https://github.com/ginkgostreet/grav-theme-ginkgo-rtfm) to the template.
+Or possibly add creating the theme as a submodule to the utility.
+This theme is currently configured as a `submodule` in the `ca-docs` instance, and it works pretty well.
+The theme doesn't sync with `git-sync` like the rest of the file; one has to `cd` to the `user` directory of the instance they want to update and do a `git submodule update --init --recursive` sorta thing.
+Honestly the `--init` and `--recursive` bits are unnecessary if this is the only submodule, but there's probably no harm in adding those parameters.

 ## git-sync

 - create a repo on github, initialized with a README.md